 The 2005 recovery plan was reviewed in 2013 by an expert panel that included representatives from DotE, DPIPWE, CSIRO, UTAS and DEP.
-This review noted that there had been a sustained effort to implement recovery actions for the spotted handfish in the Derwent Estuary and recovery plan objectives had been partially met for this species.
-However, it was noted that limited progress had been made on implementation of the recovery plan actions for red handfish and Ziebell's handfish.
+This review noted that, despite limited availability of resources, there had been a sustained effort to implement some recovery actions for the spotted handfish in the Derwent Estuary and recovery plan objectives had been partially met for this species.
+However, it was noted that limited progress had been made on implementation of the recovery plan actions for red handfish and Ziebell's handfish, with progress limited to resolving taxonomic uncertainties.
 Furthermore, the review concluded that threats to handfish species remained largely unchanged and known handfish populations had not demonstrably increased in size.
 The review identified a number of relatively simple actions that could be implemented to boost the survival of the spotted handfish, and recommended that a new recovery plan be developed for the three handfish species.
-The 2005 recovery plan and the 2013 review of the recovery plan are available from: http://www.environment.gov.au/biodiversity/threatened/recovery-plans/four-species-handfish
+The 2005 recovery plan and the 2013 review of the recovery plan are available from: www.environment.gov.au/biodiversity/threatened/recovery-plans/four-species-handfish

 Threats to handfish survival vary from species to species.
 However, principal threats to the three species covered by this plan may include loss of spawning substrate, habitat loss and degradation, water pollution and siltation, the spread of the invasive Northern Pacific seastar (Asterias amurensis) and the cumulative impacts of boating.
 Other potential threats to these species may include ongoing impacts from recreational and commercial fishing, and the illegal aquarium trade.
-Climate change may also impact upon handfish as a result of rising water temperatures and increases in the frequency of severe weather events, together with potential increases in the abundance of native species that may degrade handfish habitat or compete for resources.
+Climate change is also likely to impact upon handfish as a result of rising water temperatures and increases in the frequency of severe weather events, together with potential increases in the abundance of native species that may degrade handfish habitat or compete for resources.

 This recovery plan sets out the research and management actions necessary to stop the decline, and support the recovery, of handfish species in Australian waters.
-The ultimate goal of recovery planning is to improve the population status of a species, leading to its future removal from the threatened species list of the EPBC Act.
-However, it is acknowledged that for many species this will not be achieved in the life of a single plan.
 The overarching objectives of this recovery plan are to:

-- ensure an ecologically functional wild population of spotted handfish that, with limited site-specific management, has a high likelihood of persistence in nature, and - increase the understanding of the biology and ecology of red handfish and Ziebell's handfish in order to conserve, and contribute to the future recovery, of both species.
+- ensure an ecologically functional wild population of spotted handfish that, with limited site-specific management, has a high likelihood of persistence in nature, and - increase the understanding of the biology and ecology of spotted handfish, red handfish and Ziebell's handfish in order to conserve, and contribute to the future recovery, of each species.